ClearComplaint

 • Keep copies of all correspondence and confirmations.

-Scottish Power complaints FAQ
+Scottish Power complaint FAQs

 How long does Scottish Power have to respond to my complaint?